ercenurunal/ercenurunal.github.io/index.md

 <img align="left" style="margin-right: 30px" src="UnalPhoto.png" width="320" height="320">

-I am Assistant Professor in the [Department of Psychology](https://www.ozyegin.edu.tr/en/department-psychology) at Özyeğin University and the director of the [Language Cognition and Development Lab](http://www.labs.ozyegin.edu.tr/gelisim/).
+I am Associate Professor in the [Department of Psychology](https://www.ozyegin.edu.tr/en/department-psychology) at Özyeğin University and the director of the [Language Cognition and Development Lab](http://www.labs.ozyegin.edu.tr/gelisim/).

 I obtained my Ph.D. in Cognitive Psychology at University of Delaware under the supervision of Dr. Anna Papafragou.
 Then, I was a postdoctoral researcher at Radboud University and Max Planck Institute for Psycholinguistics where I worked with Dr. Aslı Özyürek.
 Before graduate school, I completed my B.A. in Psychology and M.A. in Developmental Psychology at Koç University, advised by Dr. Aylin Küntay.